(A) When does the county agency ask the assistance group about resources?

 (2) A member of the assistance group is ineligible because of a failure to comply with an employment and training requirement of rules 5101:4-3-11.1 and 5101:4-3-19 of the Administrative Code and the requirements of rule 5101:4-3-09 of the Administrative Code.

-If one of the above circumstances exist, the county agency shall ask the assistance group to provide information regarding resources any assistance group member (or ineligible alien or disqualified person whose resources are being considered available to the assistance group) has transferred within the three-month period immediately preceding the date of application or recertification.
+When one of the above circumstances exist, the county agency shall ask the assistance group to provide information regarding resources any assistance group member (or ineligible alien or disqualified person whose resources are being considered available to the assistance group) has transferred within the three-month period immediately preceding the date of application or recertification.
 The county agency must determine if the transfer of resources was appropriate.
-If it is determined it was an inappropriate transfer of resources, the assistance group may be disqualified for food assistance.
+When it is determined it was an inappropriate transfer of resources, the assistance group may be disqualified for supplemental nutrition assistance program (SNAP) benefits.

 (B) How does the county agency determine an inappropriate transfer?

-(1) Assistance groups that have transferred resources for the purpose of qualifying or attempting to qualify for food assistance benefits shall be disqualified from participation in the program for up to one year from the date of the discovery of the transfer.
+(1) Assistance groups that have transferred resources for the purpose of qualifying or attempting to qualify for SNAP benefits shall be disqualified from participation in the program for up to one year from the date of the discovery of the transfer.

-(2) The appropriate disqualification period, as set forth in paragraph (D) of this rule, shall be applied if the resources are transferred knowingly in the three-month period prior to application or if they are transferred knowingly after the assistance group is determined eligible for benefits.
+(2) The appropriate disqualification period, as described in paragraph (D) of this rule, shall be applied when the resources are transferred knowingly in the three-month period prior to application or when they are transferred knowingly after the assistance group is determined eligible for benefits.
 Example: assets the assistance group acquires after being certified for benefits that are transferred to prevent the assistance group from exceeding the maximum resource limit.

 (C) When is a resource transferred and considered an appropriate transfer?